12nad1/food_energy_grid/README.md

 cartopy                   0.23.0
 seaborn                   0.13.2

-Additionally, the user must have sesametoolbox installed.
-Currently, this can be found at this link: https://github.com/A2Faisal/SESAME
+Additionally, the user must have sesame installed, which can be found at this link: https://github.com/A2Faisal/SESAME.